vmjs1234/PYCARET_LOWCODE_ML/Time Series With Exogenous Variable/README.md

 ## Dataset

 The dataset used in this notebook is [[Bike sharing demand](https://www.kaggle.com/competitions/bike-sharing-demand/data)] from [Kaggle].
-It was chosen to demonstrate time series forecasting with exogenous variables on [BRIEF DESCRIPTION OF DATA].

 ## Video Tutorial

-A comprehensive video tutorial explaining this notebook and its outputs is available at [LINK_TO_VIDEO].
+A comprehensive video tutorial explaining this notebook and its outputs is available at [[VIDEO](https://drive.google.com/file/d/162hs26lYSjVYp5lnmUWcK9oW3k2pPjGl/view?usp=drive_link)].

 ## Additional Notes